MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-influencers.md

 In the following example, customers who are consumers drive low ratings, with 14.93% of ratings that are low.
 The administrator role also has a high proportion of low ratings, at 13.42%, but it isn't considered an influencer.

 The reason for this determination is that the visualization also considers the number of data points when it finds influencers.
 The following example has more than 29,000 consumers and 10 times fewer administrators, about 2,900.
 Only 390 of them gave a low rating.
-The visual doesn’t have enough data to determine whether it found a pattern with administrator ratings or if it’s just a chance finding.
+The visual doesnâ€™t have enough data to determine whether it found a pattern with administrator ratings or if itâ€™s just a chance finding.

 :::image type="content" source="media/power-bi-visualization-influencers/power-bi-error5.png" alt-text="Screenshot that shows how influencers are determined.":::